Raw foodism: Raw animal food diets

 Raw animal food diets include any animal that can be eaten raw, such as uncooked, unprocessed raw muscle meats, organ meats, eggs, raw dairy, and aged, raw animal foods such as century eggs, fermented meat/fish/shellfish/kefir, as well as vegetables, fruits, nuts, and sprouts, but in general not raw grains, raw beans, and raw soy.
 Raw foods included in such diets have not been heated above 40 °C. "Raw Animal Foodists" believe that foods cooked above this temperature have lost much of their nutritional value and are harmful to the body.
-Smoked meats are frowned upon by many Raw-Omnivores.
-Some distinguish between hot-smoked and cold-smoked.